purdue-cs193-fall-2019/homework-5-_-_-_-_/PersonA.md

 ![](./hw5images/githubDialogCompareAndPRequest.png)

 If you don't see this dialog, click on the Pull requests tab near the top of the page -> New pull request -> leave `base` as master but set `compare` to the branch you just pushed.
-Go ahead and create the pull request.
+Go ahead and create the pull request and merge the pull request into master.
 There shouldn't be a merge conflict here.

 ### TODO 6
 Wait until your partner completes step 1B.